xenofiodor/TodoList-Play-App/README.md

 - HTML, JavaScript (+ [JQuerry](https://jquery.com/)), CSS, [Bootstrap](https://getbootstrap.com/)

 ## Installing and running
-To run this project clone this repo and open the project in any IDE.
+To install the project clone this repo.
 Run the project using `sbt run`, open the browser and load the page http://localhost:9000/load.

 ## Screenshots